Lauren L. Buisker, Ph.D.

 Book Chapter

 Long, Ziyu, and Lauren L. Buisker.
 “Care, Justice, and Resilience: Designing Positive Employee Communication from Organizational Communication Perspectives” in The Routledge Handbook of Employee Communication and Organizational Process, eds.
-Soojin Kim, Patrice M. Buzzanell, Jeong-Nam Kim, and Alessandra Mazzei.
-(Accepted; forthcoming 2025).
+Soojin Kim, Patrice M. Buzzanell, Jeong-Nam Kim, and Alessandra Mazzei (Routledge, 2025): 246-256.

 Book Review